anthonyh0549/sep11-freedom-project/README.md

 by Anthony Hernandez

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about eploring a topic of you choosing hence the reason it's called the "Freedom Porject", giving you te freedom to choose.
+The purpose of this blog is to document my process through my project.
+My teacher has given us a list of tools to use and i've chosen the tool "Google app script".
+I will be designing a program to clean up ones gmail inbox, I chose this because my inbox is messy and a program like this would be very helpful.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a automatic inbox cleaner for my gmail.
+This blog will be the walk through of my process of independently studying my concept in order to make it come to fruition.

 ## Links